Cloudslab/cloudsim/README.md

   **Suggestion:** Use an IDE such as IDEA Intellij to faciliate steps 4) and 5)

-# Preferred Publication (Accepted for Publication, Available on arxiv only as a pre-print) #
+# Preferred Publication #
-  * Remo Andreoli, Jie Zhao, Tommaso Cucinotta, and Rajkumar Buyya, [CloudSim 7G: An Integrated Toolkit for Modeling and Simulation of Future Generation Cloud Computing Environments](https://arxiv.org/pdf/2408.13386), arXiv:2408.13386 [cs.DC], 2024.
+  * Remo Andreoli, Jie Zhao, Tommaso Cucinotta, and Rajkumar Buyya, [CloudSim 7G: An Integrated Toolkit for Modeling and Simulation of Future Generation Cloud Computing Environments](https://onlinelibrary.wiley.com/doi/10.1002/spe.3413), Software: Practice and Experience, 2025.

 # Publications (Legacy) #